cmadland/gitpitch/online-learning/PITCHME.md

 ---
 ### Sources
-Bowles, N. (2018, June 24).
-Thermostats, Locks and Lights: Digital Tools of Domestic Abuse.
-The New York Times.
-Retrieved from https://www.nytimes.com/2018/06/23/technology/smart-home-devices-domestic-abuse.html

 Herold, B. (n.d.).
 Teacher’s Aide or Surveillance Nightmare?
 Alexa Hits the Classroom.
 Retrieved June 28, 2018, from http://blogs.edweek.org/edweek/DigitalEducation/2018/06/alexa_in_the_classroom_teachers_surveillance.html
 ---
 O’Mahony, D. C. (2018, June 29).
 Biggest waste of assessment practices in Higher Ed is that students work is provided to those that already know about the topic.
 Need to structure opportunities for students to create work for external agencies and civil society organisations. @DevonDilly @CARL_UCC [Tweet].
 Retrieved June 29, 2018, from https://twitter.com/cath_omahony/status/1012643576935780352